HsHs-dev/MIT-Software-Construction-6.031/NOTES.md

 - The slice of a variable in a program include almost everything between its declaration and last mention, or its aliases

+- Compare the falling test cases to the passing ones to lacalize the bug (*delta debugging*)

+- if your program fails that doesn't mean that the operating system has a bug, am sorry but it's most likely that the bug is in your code..

+- **LEARN TO USE A DEBUGGER!**

+- One bug at a time:
+  * Keep a bug list
+  * Don't be distracted from the current bug

+- Understand the bug and fix the *real* problem

+- If a bug takes more than a few minutes to find, or more than a couple iterations of the study-hypothesis-experiment loop, then you need to start writing things down, because the short-term memory in your brain will very quickly lose track of what’s working and what isn’t.

+- Have you even initialized the object? *Check the plug*

+- If YOU didn’t fix it, it isn’t really fixed

+- **Sleep on it**.
+If you’re too tired, you won’t be an effective debugger.
+Trade latency for efficiency.